tztgracious/Jobify/docs/apis.md

   -H "Content-Type: application/json" \
   -d '{
     "id": "12f4f5a8-9d20-43a6-8104-0b03cfd56ab3",
-    "question_index": 0,
+    "index": 0,
-    "tech_question": "What is your experience with Python?", "tech_answer": "I have 5 years of experience with Python, working on web development projects with Django and Flask..."
+    "question": "What is your experience with Python?", "answer": "I have 5 years of experience with Python, working on web development projects with Django and Flask..."
   }'
 ```